Kent School: Chapel

-Football

-Football at Kent competes in the Housatonic Valley League.
-In the past 17 years, the team has earned seven league championships and two New England Championships.

-Squash

-In 2021–22, the Kent Boys' squash team won its first boys national title after a 4–3 final against three-time defending champions Brunswick.

 Controversies

 Following the 1999 premiere of Seth MacFarlane (class of 1991) animated TV sitcom Family Guy, Kent headmaster Richardson Schell urged Fox Broadcasting Company's advertisers to cancel their advertising with the show.
 He called its brand of humor "obnoxious" and said that some of its jokes were racist.
 He also questioned whether the name of the show's dysfunctional Griffin family was a personal insult to his secretary, who was also named Griffin.
 Reportedly, Schell helped persuade companies like Coca-Cola, Philip Morris, KFC, and Sprint to withdraw their advertising from the show.
 MacFarlane's mother, who had worked at the school for 22 years, resigned in protest.
 In 2022 (two years after Schell's retirement) Kent awarded MacFarlane its alumni achievement award.
 To commemorate the occasion, the school commissioned a Kent student to create a video in which MacFarlane's friends and family recounted episodes from his childhood.

 In 2017, The New York Times reported on a lawsuit alleging that Kent School failed to report alleged sexual misconduct by a faculty member toward a 15-year-old student in 1987 and 1988.
 The report came on the heels of The Boston Globes "Spotlight" team revealing decades of alleged sexual abuse at numerous New England prep schools and alleged retaliation for student complaints.
 The reporters noted faculty alleged as abusers being relocated to different schools, including Kent.